100 Reasons for Cloudy Swimming Pool Water!

 - 'Bump' type DE filter is broken internally.

-- No DE in DE filter.
+- No DE in DE swimming pool filter.

-- Cartridge filter not cleaned.
+- Cartridge swimming pool filter not cleaned.

-- Cartridge filter cartridge ruined improper cleaning.
+- Cartridge swimming pool filter cartridge ruined improper cleaning.

-other large filters)
+other expensive "high capacity" filters)

-- Cartridge filter has holes in it.
+- Cartridge swimming pool filter has holes in it.

-- Multiport valve on "Recirculate".
+- Multiport swimming pool valve on "Recirculate".

-- Multiport valve gasket damaged.
+- Multiport swimming pool valve gasket damaged.

 - Multiport valve plumbed wrong.